sushant-hiray/sushant-hiray.github.io/_posts/2013-12-14-setting-up-ghost.markdown

 After this access `blog.sushant.me` and voila you're done.

-Note: this tutorial assumes that you have properly installed ghost as stated on the shost documentation.
+Note: this tutorial assumes that you have properly installed ghost as stated on the ghost documentation.